A Female Full House

 The inclusion of the popular TV show Coronation Street into the theme of many games on their website is another obvious draw for the arguably mostly female fan base of the show.
 Gala also feature Ant and Dec’s Saturday Takeaway, which is another firm favourite with the online bingo demographic.

-Plenty of sites actually even look quite masculine in design, such as Betfred Bingo and Betfair Bingo.
+Plenty of sites actually even look quite masculine in design, such as Betfred Bingo.

 But the point remains that actually the most popular sites with the majority female players are probably the most popular because they are the best sites overall.
 They probably have the most attractive offers and prizes, have a range of different games and are just high quality playing platforms.